 Frenchman street is a milder version of Bourbon Street.
 With live music and bars covering the street.
 Frenchman is the place to be when Bourbon gets too much.
 There is a local artist market that sells beautiful jewelry.
 The whole market is covered in string lights.

 At the end of the day, I hope you got a good feel about New Orleans.
-It is one of the most interesting places I have ever been.
+It is one of the most interesting places I have ever been to.
 Enjoy!